JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Limitation

 \section{Limitation}

-Since four categories (Nationality, Race, Religion, Socio-economic status) included in the BBQ were excluded in our dataset creation, the range of social categories of JBBQ is limited compared to the original BBQ.
-For example, the CBBQ~\cite{huang2023cbbq} has five additional social categories (Disease, Educational Qualification, Household, Registration, and Region) that are rooted in the Chinese social context.
+Since four categories (nationality, race, religion, socioeconomic status) included in the BBQ were excluded in our dataset creation, the range of social categories of JBBQ is limited compared with the original BBQ.
+For example, the CBBQ~\cite{huang2023cbbq} has five additional social categories (disease, educational qualification, household, registration, and region) that are rooted in the Chinese social context.
 In future work, we will expand the social categories of JBBQ by considering the Japanese social context.

-The BBQ also included data on intersectional bias of two categories, gender and race, but this study did not address such intersectional bias.
-In addition to creating data on other bias categories such as race, it is necessary to create data to evaluate such intersectional bias in the future.
+The BBQ also included data on intersectional bias of two categories, namely, gender and race, but this study did not address such intersectional bias.
+In addition to creating data on other bias categories, it is necessary to create data to evaluate such intersectional bias in the future.